-Carer Payment Basic conditions of eligibility
+Carer Payment

-- Person providing constant care for: - a person who has a physical, intellectual or psychiatric disability, or - a disabled adult who has a dependent child in their care.
+- · Person providing constant care for: - a person who has a physical, intellectual or psychiatric disability, or - a disabled adult who has a dependent child in their care.
 If the dependent child is aged six years or over, a person must qualify for and receive Carer Allowance for that child, or - a child with a severe disability, or a severe medical condition, or - two or more children with disability, or medical condition, or - a disabled adult and one or more children each with a disability or medical condition, or - a child with severe disability or severe medical condition on a short-term or episodic basis, or - a profoundly disabled child or a disabled child (saved pre 1 July 2009). - Parents exchanging care of two or more children each with severe disability or severe medical condition or disability or medical condition, under a parenting plan. - A person who receives Carer Payment for a child may automatically be entitled to Carer Allowance.

-- The person being cared for must: - be assessed as having a physical, intellectual or psychiatric disability under the Adult Disability Assessment Tool, or - be assessed as having a severe disability or severe medical condition under the Disability Care Load Assessment (Child) Determination, and - meet the care receiver income and assets tests, or - be receiving an income support payment from us or a Service Pension, or - not be receiving an income support payment only due to not meeting residence requirements. - The carer is not required to live with or adjacent to the person being cared for, but must be providing constant care in a private home of the care receiver. - May be paid during a period of respite for up to 63 days in a calendar year.
+- Carer Payment cannot be paid in addition to another income support payment, such as Age Pension, Newstart Allowance or Parenting Payment.
+However, the person may be entitled to other payments such as Carer Allowance, Family Tax Benefit or Assistance for Isolated Children allowances. - · The person being cared for must: - be assessed as having a physical, intellectual or psychiatric disability under the Adult Disability Assessment Tool, or - be assessed as having a severe disability or severe medical condition under the Disability Care Load Assessment (Child) Determination, and - meet the care receiver income and assets tests, or - be receiving an income support payment from us or a Service Pension. or - not be receiving an income support payment only due to not meeting residence requirements. - The carer is not required to live with or adjacent to the person being cared for, but must be providing constant care in a private home of the care receiver. - May be paid during a period of respite for up to 63 days in a calendar year.